-If the facility proposed is not a public or nonpublic school or not operated by the school district and serves students in grades PreK-5, please include the license or exemption letter as an attachment.
+If the facility proposed is not a public or non-public school or not operated by the school district and serves students in grades PreK-5, please include the license or exemption letter as an attachment.

-If the applicant meets this criteria and does not have a license or exemption letter, please provide a plan for the program to be licensed by the July 31, 2018 deadline.
+If the applicant meets this criteria and does not have a license or exemption letter, please provide a plan for the program to be licensed by the July 31, 2019 deadline.

-Does the section include:
+Does the section :

-- a detailed description of the facility including both the indoor and outdoor areas including size and amenities (e.g., eating area, library, basketball court) and how they would be used for the proposed program activities? - where the facility is located in relation to the students' schools and their homes? - how students and their adult family members can access the facility(ies)? - information on whether the center has a license or exemption from DCF, if applicable?
+- describe in detail, the facility including both the indoor and outdoor areas including size and amenities (e.g., eating area, library, basketball court) and how they would be used for the proposed program activities? - include where the facility is located in relation to the students' schools and their homes? - include how students and their adult family members can access the facility(ies)? - include information on whether the center has a license or exemption from DCF, if applicable?